polterguy/micro/README.md

 ### [micro.widgets.grid]

 This is the _'datagrid'_ in Micro, which allows you to create tabular data, controlling any aspects of your view.
 It is at its core nothing but a thin abstraction over the _"table"_ HTML element, allowing you to dynamically databind the rows of your tbody element.
-Creating a datagrid is as easy as the following.
-Create a new lambda page in System42, set its _"template"_ to _"empty"_, and paste in the following code.
+Below is an example of how to create a datagrid.

 ```
 p5.web.include-css-file:@MICRO/media/main.css